scipp/scipp/docs/development/releasing-scipp.rst

 Nightly releases
 ----------------

-We also maintain nightly releases which are uploaded to a custom PyPI index `custom PyPI index <https://pypi.anaconda.org/scipp-nightly-wheels/simple/>`_
+We also maintain nightly releases which are uploaded to a `custom PyPI index <https://pypi.anaconda.org/scipp-nightly-wheels/simple/>`_.
 To consume these packages, users need to set ``index-url`` in their ``pip`` configuration.

 .. code-block:: bash